Centers and Special Projects

 The Instructional Technology and Resource Center provides support to faculty in the utilization and integration of technology in the curriculum.

 JOHN D. WELTY CENTER

-The Center for Educational Policy and Leaderships brings the best leadership practices to all aspects of the education system in the San Joaquin Valley in order to eliminate the achievement gap and raise the performance of all learners.
+The Center for Educational Policy and Leadership brings the best leadership practices to all aspects of the education system in the San Joaquin Valley in order to eliminate the achievement gap and raise the performance of all learners.

-JOYCE M. HUGGINS EARLY CHILDHOOD CENTER
+JOYCE M. HUGGINS EARLY EDUCATION CENTER

 One of three early childhood centers at Fresno State located in the Kremen School of Education and Human Development.